 These two contrasting spaces that perfectly complement each other are created by an arching wooden volume.
 The spaces inside the volume will be enclosed and more intimate.
 The wooden volume is stretched vertically to create connections to the open main floors below and above.”

-The library will be opened to the public in December 2018.
+The library opened to the public in December 2018.

 Oodi was presented at ‘Mind-Building’, Finland’s exhibition at the 16th International Architecture Exhibition of La Biennale di Venezia in 2018 under the chapter ‘Your Next Living Room’.